 What is an extension?

-An extension is when nurses decide to extend past their initial travel nurse contracts at their current facility for an approved length of time.
+An extension is when nurses decide to extend past their initial travel nurse assignment length at their current facility.
 The history of traveling nursing tells us that the length can vary depending on the hospital’s needs and what nursing assignment the traveler is looking to do.
 Travel nursing extensions have their benefits, and some would even agree to say they are easier in comparison to starting a new search for a next travel assignment.

 Let’s think for a minute about some of the positives of extending a traveling nurse assignment

 - You are already credentialed with the facility!

 - No need for a new state license!

 - No onboarding and orientation!

 - No interviewing!
 You don’t have to re-enter the nursing job market and/or interview for a new job